Updated: May 08, 2023

-For students who are struggling financially, figuring out how to pay for tuition, rent, books, food and all the other expenses of college life can take a serious toll, with the stress affecting their studies.
+For students who are struggling financially, figuring out how to pay for tuition, rent, books, food, and all the other expenses of college life can take a serious toll, with the stress affecting their studies.

 Some students can turn to parents or other relatives for assistance.
 Others may need to navigate their cash flow challenges themselves.
 But even if you fall into the latter group, you're not alone.
 Financial help for college students is available through on- and off-campus organizations and resource centers that provide assistance in various forms.

-- Scholarship organizations.
-Scholarships, which are often critical resources for college students, are available throughout the year to upper and lower classmen alike.
 Apply for scholarships with upcoming deadlines, and you may win money to cover pressing expenses.
 However, when you have an immediate need, there's a good chance the award won't arrive in time.
 If you've already won any scholarships or grants, you could reach out to the granting organization and explain your situation.
 They may be able to help with additional financial support.

-- On-campus student clubs or organizations.
 You can learn about additional resources for college students by connecting with your peers.
 If you're part of a student club or group, see if it has a directory of helpful financial resources.
 Also, try to find and connect with fellow students who've overcome similar struggles to ask for advice and learn how they managed.

-- Crowdfunding.
 Some students start a crowdfunding campaign to help them raise money for their college expenses.
 You likely won't be able to cover the cost of all your schooling, but if you have a particular need, such as a set of textbooks or fees for a study abroad program, crowdfunding could be a good option.